VladTChiriacescu/spring-framework-project2/README.md

 3. Scanning for Spring components
 4. Creating primary and qualified components
 5. Lazy bean initialization
-6. Adding post construct and pre destroy functionality
+6. Adding post construct and pre destroy functionality to a Spring component

-## Note
+### Note

 It has been built while following the Udemy Masterclass on Spring Framework and Spring Boot 3 (this project is not a git clone of the Masterclass sources).
 The Masterclass can be found here: